syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Hiding-Sub-Totals.md

 ## Hiding the sub-totals for specific pivot item

 It can be achieved by setting the `ShowSubTotal` property to false for the specific pivot item.
-Refer to the below code sample to hide the subtotal values of
+Refer to the below code sample to hide the subtotal values of "Date" pivot item.

 N>
 If `ShowSubTotals` property of pivot grid control is set to false, then hiding the subtotals of specific pivot item will do nothing.